 The Group operates multiple chains of retail outlets for selling optical products including services related to these products.
 Optical product revenues are recognized only when the earning process is complete.
 Therefore the moment of ordering is not a determining factor and prepayments made by customers are not considered as revenues yet and are accounted for as deferred income.
 The earning process is considered complete upon delivery to the customer.
 Optical retail revenue is usually in cash or by debit or credit card or claimed from healthcare institutions.
 Income from optical products related services include extended warranties and commissions on consumer insurances and is recognized based upon the duration of the underlying contracts.

 Merchandise revenue mainly comprises sales to franchisees.
 The earning process is considered complete upon delivery to the franchisee and when the entity has transferred significant risks and rewards of ownership of the products to the buyer and does not retain continuing managerial involvement or control over the products sold.

 Franchise royalty is recognized on an accrual basis in accordance with the substance of the relevant agreements.

-Other revenues comprise supplier allowances and any other.
+Other revenues comprise mainly supplier allowances.
 Supplier allowances are only recognized as revenue if there is no direct relationship with a purchase transaction; otherwise the supplier allowance is deducted from cost.

 The Group operates customer loyalty programs in several countries.
 In these programs customers receive vouchers for rebates on future purchases.
 The vouchers are recognized as a separately identifiable component of the initial sales transaction by allocating the fair value of the consideration received between the vouchers and the other components of the sale such that the vouchers are initially recognized as deferred income at their fair value.
 Revenue from the vouchers is recognized when the vouchers are redeemed or upon expiry.
 Vouchers expire after a certain period of time after initial sales depending on each loyalty program.